 - Look into available rebates and ask your furnace installer if he/she knows of any additional offers.

 - Ask about referral bonuses.
 Our propane company gave a bonus to us and my father-in-law because he “referred” us to their service.
 A little cash back never hurts (we were going to go with this propane company anyway – shhh, don’t tell them).

 - Be wary of companies unwilling to do a site visit.
 The company selling you a furnace and install should see your home, current furnace, chat about your needs/etc., before providing a quote.
 One company refused to meet us or see the home, and we immediately removed them from our list.
 They were also the highest quote, so they may have also been intending to sell us more furnace than we needed – or just didn’t want to business at all anyway.

 - Ask for an itemized estimate so you can see the breakdown of materials/labor/etc.

 - Find out the specifics of the equipment – the furnace, the thermostat, etc. – because you might want to make substitutions.
 Our furnace installer doesn’t use Nest products but we really wanted to try that thermostat so we purchased and installed it ourselves.
 We also chose a larger furnace than he recommended, just to be safe, but we discussed all of these decisions with him because he’s the expert.
 Here’s a good guide to calculating BTU’s required.

-Hopefully this will be even the teensiest bit helpful to anyone converting from electric to propane forced air, or just shopping for a new furnace.
+Hopefully this post about getting a new propane furnace – and what we learned – will be even the teensiest bit helpful to anyone converting from electric to propane forced air, or just shopping for a new furnace.
 At the very least, if you’ve got a really big, really boring purchase to make (or you just made one), know that you’re not alone!